-GFR category G2 may be over diagnosed by eGFR because equations used to predict GFR (rather than real measurements) may give falsely low results in people with near-normal function.
+GFR category G2 may be over diagnosed by eGFR because equations used to estimate GFR may give falsely low results in people with near-normal function.
 See measurement of renal function